ARNE-08/Plannerable/README.md

 # Plannerable

-Plannerable is a planner, which allow the user to add and plan their task.
+Plannerable is a planner, which allow the user to add and plan their task.<br>
-This repository contain backend and frontend for Plannarable website.<br>
+This repository contain backend and frontend for Plannarable website.

 ## Stack Technology